Globalping: A Community-Driven, Open-Source Platform for Scalable, Real-Time Network Measurements: System Functions and API Overview

 \subsection{Official Integrations}

-\SystemName{} comes with an official Slack integration that enables teams to run measurements and receive real-time updates, results, and probe statuses without having to leave their Slack channels.
-Such Slack integration enables collaborative troubleshooting and immediate sharing of results, keeping teams ahead in taking quick actions against issues in the network.
-There is also an official integration with the GitHub bot that can interact with the \SystemName{} network in GitHub comments. \SystemName{} developers are currently working on developing more integrations, including ChatGPT, Zapier, GitHub Action, IFTTT, and NetBox.
-A complete list of current and planned integrations is in the \url{https://globalping.io/integrations} web page.
+\GlobalpingSystemName{} includes an official Slack integration that lets teams run measurements and receive real-time updates, results, and probe statuses without leaving their Slack channels.
+Such Slack integration enables collaborative troubleshooting and the immediate sharing of results, helping teams take quick action against network issues.
+There is also an official integration with the GitHub bot that can interact with the \GlobalpingSystemName{} network in GitHub comments. \GlobalpingSystemName{} developers are currently working on developing more integrations, including ChatGPT, Zapier, GitHub Actions, IFTTT, and NetBox, turning \GlobalpingSystemName{} from a standalone ND tool into a practical, scalable, and widely usable Internet measurement service for many different users and workflows